 Using these insights will keep them on your website longer, more likely to see the task through.
 And let’s not forget that search engines love it when your website is performing, keeping users longer with strong content that is seen as relevant.

 The order of your content is important.
 This can be how content is stored and the order of your navigation and creating intuitive IA.
 But can also be as simple as where navigational sign posts are.

-It seems obvious, but there is a case for keeping the most important information at the top of drop down menus, and where you want users to take action.
+It seems obvious, but there is a case for keeping the most important information at the top of drop down menus, and where you want users to take action, usually on your most important pages.
 Studies show that attention and retention are highest for things that appear at the beginning and at the end of lists.